tsnellgrove/dark_castle3/doc/to_do.md

 	- Display could also hold buffer commands???
 	- Another possible class name == Output ???
 	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods
-- TBD: create Chair class based on Surface
-	- TBD: sit() method (depends on 'on' prep)
-	- TBD: need to be able to determine which node Burt is in (i.e. the chair, not just the room); also need ot know room
-	- TBD: look shows room with 'sitting in chair' condition
-	- TBD: can only examine / take other items in the chair (burt's own inventory)
-	- TBD: most other methods just generate "you'll have to stand up to do that"
-	- TBD: vis_lst = chair.vis_lst + room.name
-	- TBD: perhaps create 'sit' and 'stand' methods for throne?
-		- IDEA:Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
-		- IDEA: would be a bit tricky... interaction with rest of room would be inhibitted while sitting?
-		- IDEA: could possibly have sit be very brief with auto stand since it's not comfortable (not very satisfying) ???
-		- default sit = on floor ('criss-cross-apple-sauce')
-		- full implementation = 'sit on'
-		- for most verbs, sit scope = self (i.e. creature_scope)
-		- for examine (?), sit scope = room_scope
-	- TBD: maybe a chair or cot in the entrance?

 - TBD: Description updates:
 	- TBD: hedgehog updates
 		- describe as "stallwart"